 Please see PNWU's Sexual Assault Prevention training webpage.
-Students upload the training certificate of completion to Exxat each time training is completed.
-Refer to the same webpage as it relates to reporting of incidents regarding Title IX.
+Students upload the annual training certificate of completion to Exxat each time training is completed.
+Refer to the same webpage as it relates to reporting of incidents regarding Title IX and the contact information for the PNWU Title IX Coordinator.
 Further information is also found in the SOPT Clinical Education handbook section Equal Opportunity, Nondiscrimination and Harassment for reporting incidents related to these concerns.